lenmorld/devto_posts/quick_node_express_mongodb/POST.md

 The free tier M0 comes with 512 MB Storage, shared RAM and vCPU.
 This should be enough for our starter Node project.

-For _Cluster region_, you can pick any provider (AWS, Google, Azure) and the region one closest to you that has a Free Tier.
+For _Cluster region_, you can pick any provider (AWS, Google, Azure) and the region closest to you that has a Free Tier.

 ![](screens/2019-09-14-16-15-51.png)

-You'll be taken now to the Dashboard which indicates all the steps to be taken
+📃 You'll be taken now to the Dashboard which indicates all the steps to be taken in a nice list.

 ![](screens/2019-09-14-16-25-56.png)

-The UI is quite intuitive with cues and steps so I'll skip some details along the way.
+The UI is very intuitive with cues and visual steps so I'll skip some details along the way.

 ### 3. Create first database user